mrmittag/Introduction-to-Programing/Projects/project_7/README.md

 Send a text message using Twilio
 ====
-Build an application that allows a user to send a custom text message via the comandline.
+Build an application that allows a user to send a custom text message via the comand-line.

 #####Python tools used in this code
 * if elif else